 It is the quintessential Egyptian breakfast, more earthy and hearty than hummus, a better comparison being refried beans, but with a unique and not unpleasant bitterness.
 K hates it instantly.
-I can't get enough.
-Instead she has ta'amiya, the local equivalent of felafel, but greener, more moist and well, better.
+I can’t get enough.
+Instead, she has ta’amiya, the local equivalent of felafel, but greener, moister and well, better.

 Koshary is all wrong.

 Whatever the extra ingredient, koshary is an extraordinary dish.
-The word originates in the Hindi kishri, meaning 'an unlikely mix'.
-It commands devotion, allegiance, and loyalty; Cairo's outlets compete fiercely, and regulars are just as fierce in their defence of their preferred venue.
+The word originates in the Hindi kishri, meaning ‘an unlikely mix’.
+It commands devotion, allegiance, and loyalty; Cairo’s outlets compete fiercely, and regulars are just as fierce in the defense of their preferred venue.